boazbk/tcs/lec_03_computation.md

 When you are faced with such a definition, there are several strategies to try to understand it:
 >
 1. First, as we suggested above, you might want to see how _you_ would formalize the intuitive notion that the definitions tries to capture.
 If we made different choices than you would, try to think why is that the case. \
-2. Try to also see how this definition matches up to simple
+2. Then, you should read the definition carefully, making sure you understand all the terms that it uses, and all the conditions it imposes. \
+3. Finally, try to  how the definition corresponds  to  simple examples such as the NAND circuit presented in [eqmajusingandor](){.ref}, as well as the examples illustrated below.

 We now present some examples of $NAND$ circuits for various natural problems: